FAQ

 Q: How can I donate to VSF?

 A: You can make a secure donation through Zeffy.
-Zeffy covers its own platform fees, so 100% of your donation reaches VSF.
+Zeffy does not charge VSF a platform fee.
 If the form is unavailable, email info@vetiversansfrontieres.org.

 Q: How are my donations used?